andrewtakeshi/bmi/icinga.d/config_files/README.md

 - The command name, "snmp_num_procs" will be used when setting up the service.
 - `command = ...` specifies the location of the script.
 In my installation, check_num_procs_snmp.sh is located at `/usr/lib64/nagios/plugins/check_num_procs_snmp.sh`. `PluginDir` refers to the first part of this, `/usr/lib64/nagios/plugins`, and is automatically configured by Icinga2.
 Constants can be modified or added in `/etc/icinga2/conf.d/constants.conf`, as detailed in the documentation.
 - `arguments = { ... }` is a dictionary corresponding to the script arguments.
 Because this script uses SNMP v2, it requires an IP address `(-t:addr)` and a community string `(-c:comm)`.
 Additionally, as a Nagios script it has configurable warning `(-W:warn)` and critical thresholds `(-C:crit)`.
+  - In this instance, all of the arguments obtain their values from variables.
+It should be possible to use constants instead.
+  - As will be shown in the next section, the value of the variables is set in the services section.

 ## Services
 - By default, services are located in `/etc/icinga2/conf.d/services.conf`